WaLLy3K/Pi-hole-Block-Page/README.md

 ![Blocked by Pi-hole](http://i.imgur.com/FhUowPh.png)

 ## Install:
-**DISCLAIMER:** This repo is a work in progress.
-While these instructions have been tested for my own setup, they have not been verified on any other build.
+**DISCLAIMER:** While these instructions have been tested for my own setup, they have not been verified on any other build.
 While it shouldn't break, be prepared to troubleshoot if necessary.

 ````